 Important Tools

-The Chicago Manual of Style, Dictionaries, and Other Important Tools
+The Elements of Style, Chicago Manual of Style, Dictionaries, and Other Important Tools

 Style Manuals

-Go into the “Quick Guide” first – the link is at the top of the page.
-It is the best place to get started; the manual as a whole is very detailed and can be overwhelming at first.
-You’ll be able to use full manual more efficiently after you have a basic understanding of the various parts of a Chicago Style citation.
-Alternatively, check out:
+Use the “Quick Guide” first (see the link at the top of the page).
+It is the best place to start.
+The manual as a whole is detailed and can be overwhelming at first.
+You will be able to utilize the full manual more efficiently after you have a basic understanding of the various parts of a Chicago Style citation.
+Alternatively, explore the Color-Coded Guide to Chicago Citation Style (a visual quick reference page created by the University of Illinois Library).

 Academic Integrity

-For information on the reasons for citing resources; help with paraphrasing, quoting, citing; plagiarism and how to avoid it; and copyright, see: What is Academic Integrity?
+For information on the reasons for source citations, and for help with paraphrasing, quoting, citing, plagiarism (and how to avoid it), and copyright, see What is Academic Integrity?

 Dictionaries

 • The Oxford English Dictionary.
 This dictionary is “the” dictionary when it comes to the English language.
 It has detailed, comprehensive entries on word meaning, usage, and etymology.
-It is available to U of I students via the University of Illinois Library’s subscription.
+It is available to all members of the University of Illinois via the University of Illinois Library’s subscription.

 • VisuWords.
 A graphical dictionary/thesaurus that allows you to see the relations between words, concepts, and associations.